How to use Full Screen Shortcuts to make a Window FullScreen 2023

 - You can click the full-screen button again to exit from the full-screen mode.

-Google Chrome also has a full-screen mode, which can help to avoid distractions from the desktop, main menu, and the operating system’s taskbar and clock.
-Google Chrome will take up all the space on the screen in full-screen mode.
+Google Chrome’s full-screen mode can help avoid distractions from the desktop, main menu, and the operating system’s taskbar and clock.
+When you activate the full-screen mode in Google Chrome, it will occupy all the space on the screen, giving you a distraction-free browsing experience.

 Keyboard Shortcut: F11 or Fn + F11